nanogiants/nanogiants-docs/docs/sentry/nestjs.md

     ...
 ```

 Keep in mind to adjust the `--dist` target according to your current build environment and add the secrets to your git repository.
+The `dist` and `version` **must** match the values in the `Sentry.init` call